oshiomah1/oshiomah1.github.io/_posts/2018-06-18-Phylogenomics-Tutorial.md

 ---

+<a name="overview"></a>
 ## Basic overview and outline

-The phylogenomics workflow I've "developed" (I put together other people's software; this is just how to do it) is fairly straightforward, though it does involve a couple of steps.
+The phylogenomics workflow I've settled on here (using some beautiful, well-documented software) is fairly straightforward, though it does involve a couple of steps.
 The main purpose behind it was to create a database to use to generate taxonomic placements for unknown MAGs from a sample of Sage Grouse secum.
-We got several MAGs out of my assembly pipeline ([https://github.com/jwestrob/Metaxas](https://github.com/jwestrob/Metaxas); if you're trying to use this please let me know so I can help) but had no way of doing taxonomic ID for any of them, save for one _Megamonas_ MAG.
+We got several MAGs out of my assembly pipeline (<a href="https://github.com/jwestrob/Metaxas"><font color="blue">Metaxas</font></a>; if you're trying to use this please let me know so I can help) but had no way of doing taxonomic ID for any of them, save for one _Megamonas_ MAG.

 Essentially, Anvi'o has several suites of HMMs for bacterial and archaeal single-copy genes, as well as ribosomal RNA genes.
-The basic gist of what I do here is covered in great detail here as well: [http://merenlab.org/2017/06/07/phylogenomics/](http://merenlab.org/2017/06/07/phylogenomics/) I highly recommend you look there for a good understanding of all the things Anvi'o can do, as well as bash tips and tricks.
-The folks at the Meren lab know exactly what they're doing.
+Again, the basic gist of what I do here is covered in far greater detail here: [http://merenlab.org/2017/06/07/phylogenomics/](http://merenlab.org/2017/06/07/phylogenomics/) I highly recommend you look there for a good understanding of all the things Anvi'o can do, as well as bash tips and tricks.

-This is kind of a stripped-down, streamlined version of what that page describes, with examples of how to go about adding to the database and understanding what it is and does.

 ---

 Please note that I have made several scripts to make this process a lot easier.
-I'm going to show you precisely how to go about using them with a specific tutorial (TODO: ADD LINK TO EXAMPLE DOC).

 The scripts are hosted at https://github.com/jwestrob/Script_Toybox.
 If you are going to proceed with the tutorial, please clone this repository onto your computer as so: